ramkangaroo/plaid-transactions-sheets/README.md

-# investment-transactions
+# plaid-transactions-sheets
 ## Overview
-This project downloads investment transactions from Plaid using the [investment/transaction/get](https://plaid.com/docs/api/products/investments/#investmentstransactionsget) API.
+This project downloads transactions from Plaid using the [/transaction/sync](https://plaid.com/docs/api/products/transactions/#transactionssync) API.
 It can download transactions from as many institutions as needed by iterating through institution access tokens saved in the secrets tab.
 ## Getting Started
 ###### Create Google Sheet Template
 1. From your [Google App Scripts home](https://script.google.com/home) create a new project